spxp/spxp-specs/SPXP-Spec.md

 ## 2 Communication protocols
 Data is exchanged between participating clients and servers via HTTP, preferably over TLS (i.e. HTTPS).
-Clients and servers are encouraged to use the latest versions of these protocols, e.g. HTTP/2 and HTTP/3, and to prefer IPv6.
+Clients and servers are encouraged to use the latest versions of these protocols, e.g. [HTTP/2](https://tools.ietf.org/html/rfc7540) and [HTTP/3](https://quicwg.org/base-drafts/draft-ietf-quic-http.html), and to prefer [IPv6](https://tools.ietf.org/html/rfc8200).

 ## 3 Transport encoding of structured data
 Data is encoded as JSON according to [RFC 7519 “The JavaScript Object Notation (JSON) Data Interchange Format”](https://tools.ietf.org/html/rfc7159).
-Please note that this standard defines the HTTP “Content-Type” header to be “application/json” with no “charset” parameter.
-Clients must always use UTF-8 character encoding, irrespective of any “charset” incorrectly sent by the server.
+Please note that this standard defines the HTTP `Content-Type` header to be `application/json` with no `charset` parameter.
+Clients must always use UTF-8 character encoding, irrespective of any `charset` incorrectly sent by the server.
-The term ”Base64Url” throughout this specification refers to the URL safe Base 64 Encoding as apecified in [RFC 4648 Section 5](https://tools.ietf.org/html/rfc4648#section-5) without padding.
+The term `Base64Url` throughout this specification refers to the URL safe Base 64 Encoding as apecified in [RFC 4648 Section 5](https://tools.ietf.org/html/rfc4648#section-5) without padding.

 ## 4 Protocol versioning
 This protocol uses [Semantic Versioning](https://semver.org/).
-This document specifies protocol version is “0.3”.
+This document specifies protocol version `0.3`.

 ## 5 Social profile root document
 Protocol servers respond to requests for the social profile URI with the social profile root document.
 This JSON object